 "Listen deeply, not just to yourself, but to others.
-Although it sounds like a simple practice, remember- we jump to conclusions, tune out what we don't want to hear, and are highly influenced by emotions, beliefs, and our own bias of how the world works"
+Although it sounds like a simple practice, remember- we jump to conclusions, tune out what we don't want to hear, and are highly influenced by emotions, beliefs, and our own bias of how the world works." — James McPartland

-Every time you connect to another person, no matter how subtlety, you hold a degree of responsibility for that person's future well being.
+Every time you connect to another person, no matter how subtle, you hold a degree of responsibility for that person's future well-being.
 In some ways, this is a weight to carry, yet also an opportunity to make a lasting impression.

 Most people have built up a suit of armor to protect themselves from the danger around them, and fear inside of them.
 Therein lies the opportunity to listen deeply.

 Ask yourself: What would I want if I were in their shoes?

 Every engagement, no matter how small, represents an investment in a relationship.
 Over time, the accumulation of deposits into people adds up.
 And when those deposits are made in the form of listening deeply, a natural progression in that relationship takes place: